caprica/vlcj/README.md

 vlcj is primarily developed and therefore extensively tested on Linux - it does also work just fine on Windows and OSX, although there may be some limitations on OSX.

+Additionally, whilst not supported as one of the main platforms, this version of vlcj has been tested and shown to be working on contemporary Raspberry Pi builds.

 At least JDK 1.6 is required.

 *This version of vlcj requires VLC 3.0.0 as a minimum, no earlier version is supported.*